Qheuss/Orange-Pi-5B-Guide/minecraft-server.md

-# Fabric Minecraft Server Setup Guide for Orange Pi 5B
+# Fabric Minecraft Server Setup Guide

-This guide provides detailed instructions for setting up an optimized Fabric Minecraft server (version 1.21.5) on an Orange Pi 5B.
+This guide provides detailed instructions for setting up an optimized Fabric Minecraft server (version 1.21.5) on an Armbian.

 ## Prerequisites

-- Orange Pi 5B with Armbian installed on eMMC
+- Armbian running
 - At least 4GB of RAM (8GB+ recommended)

 ## Step 1: Install Java 21